Elevatorisbest/Svg2Bf4Emblem-path-fix/README.md

 Svg2Bf4Emblem
 =============

-Enables import of svg images to use for battlefield 4 emblems to a certain extent
+Enables import of svg images to use for Battlefield 4 (and possibly Battlefield 1) emblems.

+Currently it's more of a proof that theoretically it's possible to make such a script/program, but currently it produces incoherent black shapes from the provided SVGs.